Like diagnosis, the treatment of Lyme disease is controversial.

 What to expect from a General Practitioner in Australia

 GPs are not allowed to test for Lyme.
-And most doctors in Australia will not refer patients (to an infectious disease specialist) for testing for Lyme unless the patient has travelled to a Lyme endemic country.
+And most doctors in Australia will not refer patients (to an infectious disease specialist) for testing for Lyme unless the patient has travelled to overseas.
 This is because the Federal Government will not concede that Lyme disease can be contracted within Australia.

 The reality for Australian patients presenting with Lyme symptoms, is to be told by their GP “we do not have Lyme in this country.”
 Unfortunately, Australian doctors are trained to believe that the Lyme bacteria Borrelia has not been found here.